DataDog/documentation/content/en/dashboards/widgets/top_list.md

 Configure the optional Display Mode features to add context to your top list visualization.

 * Display multiple stacked groups to show a break down of each dimension in your query. **Stacked** is enabled by default.
 You can switch to **Flat**.
-* Select **Relative** display mode to show values as a percent of the total or **Absolute** display mode to show the raw count of data you are querying.
+* Select **Relative** display mode to show values as a percent of the total or **Absolute** display mode to show the raw count of data you are querying.</br>

-   **Note**: Relative display is only available for count data, such as log events.
+   **Note**: Relative display is only available for count data, such as count metrics or log events.
 * Configure conditional formatting in **Visual Formatting Rules** depending on your entries' values.
 * Add [context links][6] to connect data visualizations across Datadog.